belgvr/PuzzleScanner/README.md

 Feel free to explore and modify the code to suit your needs.

+## External reference
+For more information about the puzzles, visit [https://privatekeys.pw/puzzles/bitcoin-puzzle-tx](https://privatekeys.pw/puzzles/bitcoin-puzzle-tx).

 <!--## License

 This project is licensed under the [MIT License](LICENSE).-->